Whatsapp

-Endometriosis is irrecoverable, but a manageable gynecological medical condition.
-It happens when endometrial implants, comprising of tissue found in the uterus, build up in different body parts.
-It further prepares the womb lining for ovulation, growing in areas outside the uterus.
+Endometriosis is a lifelong but manageable gynecological condition.
+It occurs when endometrial implants, made of tissue similar to the uterus lining, grow in other parts of the body.
+This tissue helps prepare the womb lining for ovulation, but in endometriosis, it develops outside the uterus.

 Stages of Endometriosis